hashan99/Instagram-Clone-MERN/README.md

-# SpreadIn_MERN_App
+# SpreadIn-WebApp-MERN
-SpreadIn is a Web-App developed by using MERN Stack influenced from Instagram.
+SpreadIn is a Web-App developed by using MERN Stack and influenced from Instagram.

 <!-- Comments-->